d2l-ai/d2l-en/README.md

 [![Build Status](http://ci.diveintodeeplearning.org/job/en/job/master/badge/icon)](http://ci.diveintodeeplearning.org/job/en/job/master/)

-## Contributors will be acknowledged in the book
+## Become a D2L contributor, and you will be acknowledged in the book

 The contents of the book are under revision.
 We expect that the quality will be constantly improved.